SebastianMartinezSWE/cs-684-team-blue/test-cases/sprint 1 test cases.md

 Description: sign-in form implementation

-Test Steps: after going to sign-in page to verify the form has a textbox to collect a user name the user name is required .The form a textbox to collect a password and the password shall be required and a button to submit the sign-in details.
+Test Steps: after going to sign-in page to verify the form has a textbox to collect a user name, the user name is required .The form a textbox to collect a password and the password is required and a button to submit the sign-in details.

 Pre-requistes: to be running the api on the system and to be on the sign-in page